Combinatorial knot Floer homology and cyclic double branched covers: Invariance of Knot Floer Homology

-It is convenient to draw the new Heegaard diagram $E$ in the same diagram as of the Heegaard diagram of $\t G$, replacing a distinguished vertical circle $\t \beta$ in $\t G$ with a different one $\gamma$ in $E$.
-The circles $\t \beta$ and $\gamma$ intersect each other in two points $a$ and $b$, which are not on any horizontal circle.
-See Figure~\ref{pentagon}.
+It is convenient to draw the new Heegaard diagram $E$ in the same diagram as of the Heegaard diagram of $\t G$, replacing the distinguished vertical circle $\t \beta$ in $\t G$ with a different one $\gamma$ in $E$.
+The circles $\t \beta$ and $\gamma$ intersect each other in two points which are not on any horizontal circle.
+See Fig.~\ref{pentagon}.